Ree-m/skinology-ecommerce-app/README.md

 ### Optimizations

-- Add pop up saying "item has been added to cart" and showing cart and cotine shopping buttons.
+- Add pop up saying "item has been added to cart" and showing cart and contine shopping buttons.

 - Adding loading states for each action.

 - Improve local setup instructions

+- Improve search bar in mobile

+- Fliter products by category and brand